Erebot/Plop/docs/src/Contribute.rst

 So, you took interest in Plop and would like to contribute back?
 This is the right page!

-There are actually several ways by which would may contribute to the project:
+There are actually several ways by which you may contribute to the project:

 *   by `reporting new issues`_ (or asking for new features)
-*   by forking the code and sending `pull requests`_
+*   by forking the code and `sending pull requests`_

 Whichever one it is, you may also `join our IRC channel`_ to discuss issues, new ideas / feature requests and follow Plop's development.